ImagineDevOps/helmLoadbalancer/helm.md

-nstall Rancher, configure a load balancer, install and configure helm, install cert-manager, configure Rancher, walk through the GUI, scale up our cluster, and set up a health check and liveness check!
+Install Rancher, configure a load balancer, install and configure helm, install cert-manager, configure Rancher, walk through the GUI, scale up our cluster, and set up a health check and liveness check!
 Join me, it’s easy in this straightforward guide.

 Watch Video
 install